qq15725/modern-screenshot/README.md

   </a>
 </p>

-<p align="center">Fast generates an image from a DOM node using HTML5 canvas and SVG</p>
+<p align="center">Quickly generate image from DOM node using HTML5 canvas and SVG</p>

 <p align="center">Fork from <a href="https://github.com/bubkoo/html-to-image">html-to-image</a></p>